How to sell WordPress maintenance plans

 With Duplicator, you can easily link your preferred cloud storage location to your client’s site.
 Here are the services you could use:

-To connect one of these, go to Duplicator Pro » Storage » Add New:
+To connect one of these, go to Duplicator Pro » Storage » Add New.

-Add new storage location
+Create new backup storage location

 Name the storage location.
-Next, use the Type dropdown to select the provider:
+Next, use the Type dropdown to select the provider.

 After you save these changes, clients can select your cloud storage option, but they can’t view any details about it.